 #3 – THE H20 TEST

-To determine your hair porosity level using water, spritz a small section of curls with water and watch how your hair reacts – does your hair absorb the water quickly (indicating high porosity) or does it remain on top (indicating a low porosity level)?
+To determine your hair porosity level using water, spritz a small section of curls with water and watch how your hair reacts – does your hair absorb the water quickly (indicating high porosity) or does it float or remain on top (indicating a low porosity level)?

 While these three tests are good places to start in determining your hair porosity-level, there are other tell-tale signs you should look out for:

 • Curls take a long time to dry

 • Products tend to build up on curls rather than absorb